pmverdugo/fiware-ging-chef_recipes/README.md

 Description
 ===========
-A set of Chef Recipes for deploying ging projects
+A set of Chef Recipes for deploying GING projects

 Deployment/Testing
 ==================